TouchDesigner/TouchEngine-UE-Samples/README.md

 The TouchEngine plugin is referenced using a git submodule, clone using

-`git clone --branch 5.0 --recurse gitURL`
+`git clone --branch UE5.0-Rel --recurse https://github.com/TouchDesigner/TouchEngine-UE-Samples.git`

+Where `UE5.0-Rel` can be replaced by a branch you wish to clone and checkout, if different than the main release branch.

+Where `https://github.com/TouchDesigner/TouchEngine-UE-Samples.git` can be replaced by the SSH URL.

 When pulling updates, don't forget to do a submodule update to get the latest TouchEngine-UE Plugin version using